auth0/auth0-alexa-authentication-sample/docs/step-by-step-install.md

 ### `AMZ:3` - Skill Configuration

 Choose `HTTPS` for the service endpoint type and then pick the geographical region that is most applicable to you and provide the URL at which the POD Alexa Skill API will be available.
-If you plan to strictly follow this guide and deploy the sample as a Webtask associated with your Auth0 account then you can use an URL similar to the following:
+If you plan to strictly follow this guide and deploy the sample as a Webtask associated with your Auth0 account, then you can use an URL similar to the following:

 ```
 https://[your auth0 account name].[your auth0 account region].webtask.io/pod/alexa